tomifuchi/css-exercises/foundations/03-grouping-selectors/README.md

 ### Self Check
 - Does each element have a unique class name?
+Yes, it's first and second.
 - Did you use the grouping selector for styles that both elements share?
+Yes .first, .second
 - Did you make separate rules for the styles unique to each element?
+Yes, It's should be separate.